-The Gin Mule – a combo of gin and ginger beer that’s a little sweet, a little spicy and one of the easiest drinks you’ll ever make.
-A variation of the classic moscow mule, this recipe is popular even among those who don’t love gin!
+The Gin Mule - a combo of gin and ginger beer that's a little sweet, a little spicy and one of the easiest drinks you'll ever make.
+A variation of the traditional Moscow mule, this recipe is popular even among those who don't love gin!

 It's no secret that I'm a huge fan of ginger beer.
 It's bright snappy flavor and subtle sweetness make it the perfect cocktail mixer.
 Plus, you get a lot of flavor for very little effort which is always a win in my book!

 Low effort food and drinks are a favorite here at ACT.
-So it’s probably no surprise that ginger beer cocktails, like this riff on the classic Moscow Mule, are on frequent rotation around here.
+So it's probably no surprise that ginger beer drinks, like this riff on the original Moscow Mule, are on frequent rotation around here.

-Which brings me to my new favorite… the Gin Mule!
+Which brings me to my new favorite... the Gin Moscow Mule!

 What is a Gin Mule?

-Gin and ginger beer, aka the Gin Mule or Gin Gin Mule, is a twist on the classic Moscow Mule.
+Gin and ginger beer, aka the Gin Mule or Gin Gin Mule, is a twist on the classic Moscow Mule recipe.
 The cocktail was created by Audrey Saunders of the Pegu Club.
-The drink consisted of homemade ginger beer, lime juice, simple syrup, and gin.
+The drink is made with homemade ginger beer, lime juice, simple syrup, and gin.

 Saunder's swapping gin for vodka was absolutely brilliant.
 The ginger highlights gin's citrus and spice botanicals and gives the drink a more complex flavor.

 - Gin - The best gin for a moscow mule IMO is one a traditional London Dry Gin like Sipsmith (my personal favorite!) or Tanqueray.
 Why?
 Simple.
-The flavors of a London Dry gin won’t get lost and can stand up to the lime, ginger, and mint in the drink!
-Bonus points since you won’t need to add another bottle of gin to your bar!
+The flavors of a London Dry gin won't get lost and can stand up to the lime, ginger, and mint in the drink!
+Bonus points since you won't need to add another bottle of gin to your bar!